reptalha/reptalha/README.md

 ## Hi there 👋 I'm Talha

-I'm a **Computer Science student at the University of Manchester** passionate about building things that solve real-world problems — from trading tools to community projects.
+I'm a **1st year Computer Science student at the University of Manchester** passionate about building things that solve real-world problems — from trading tools to community projects.

--🎓 I’m a **1st-year Computer Science student at the University of Manchester**.
 💻 I work mainly with **Python**, **Bash**, and **PostgreSQL**, and I’m currently learning **C++** to deepen my systems knowledge.
 🚀 Passionate about **fintech, hackathons, and community building** as **Co-Chair of Google Developer Group Manchester**.